andreped/WriteStuff/README.md

 - [ ] Bullet list (ironic)
 - [ ] Markdown-esque writing notation
 - [ ] Emoji support
+- [ ] Ability to add notes to categories and traverse through them

 ## License
 Do whatever you want with this, just don't make note apps with ads!